Important Legal Disclaimer

 - Compare quotes online (Budget Direct, AAMI, NRMA)

-- Coverage amount: $10,000-$20,000 typical for first apartments
+- Cover amount: $10,000-$20,000 is normal for first flats

-- Budget $10-$20/month = $0.50/day for protection
+- Budget $10-$20/month for this

-Should you skip this to afford furniture faster?
-NO. Risk of losing $10,000 > saving $300/year.
+Should you skip this to buy furniture sooner?
+No. The risk of losing $10,000 is not worth saving $300 a year.

-Priority 2: Daily Comfort Essentials
+Priority 2: Daily Comfort Essentials for Your New Apartment Checklist

 Bedroom ($200)